GNOME/libadwaita/doc/css-variables.md

 --------------------------------- | ------------------------ | -------------------------
 <tt>--standalone-color-oklab</tt> | <tt>min(l, 0.5) a b</tt> | <tt>max(l, 0.85) a b</tt>

+::: note "<a id='out-of-gamut-colors'>Note</a>"
+    Adjusting colors in the Oklab color space may produce colors outside of sRGB gamut.
+These colors need to be gamut mapped in order to be displayed on screen.
+This page lists colors after gamut mapping, and out of gamut colors will be marked with an asterisk.

+    For example, the dark standalone color for blue accent color is `oklab(0.850000 -0.081818 -0.053404)`, so
+    `color(srgb 0.504313 0.817230 1.218717)` when converted to sRGB.
+However,
+    the blue channel in this color is outside the [0-1] range and is clipped to it before being displayed, so the end result is `color(srgb 0.504313 0.817230 1)`, or `#81d0ff`.

 ## Accent Colors

 The accent color is used across many different widgets, often to indicate that a